-igwedge 1.
-The French are not overly patriotic, but they will refuse to use English as far as possible, even when they know it well igwedge igwedge 3.
-Scientists have found that most creatures, including humans, are either born with or cultivate a strong sense of topography.
+1. The French are not overly patriotic, but they will refuse to use English as far as possible, even when they know it well.

-2. The tendency of many cultures to represent their land as "motherland" or "fatherland" may be seen as an expression of their topophilia igwedge 4.
-Nomadic societies are known to have the least affinity for the lands through which they traverse because they tend to be topophobic.
+2. The tendency of many cultures to represent their land as "motherland" or "fatherland" may be seen as an expression of their topophilia